Welcome to the Rome section of my website.

 I created these pages out of tour notes I wrote about the city of Rome some years back.

-Generally speaking Rome has had two bursts of building activity; Roman and Roman Catholic.
+Generally speaking Rome has had three bursts of building activity; Roman, Roman Catholic and Italian.

 Circa 500 BC to 475 AD

 Most major buildings or squares in the city have Roman foundations or a history which explains their names or function.
 The ancient Romans were originally a monarchy from 753 BC to 509 BC, the mythical Romulus founding the settlement around the Capitoline Hill and Forum.
 The Romans booted out their last king Tarquinius Superbus in 509 BC and became a republic along the Greek model.This form of government with regular elections would exist for over four hundred and fifty years.
 Victorious generals and magistrates would commission buildings to honour their families and enshrine their name in the popular consciousness.
 Examples include much of the Roman forum and Largo Argentina.

 Julius Caesar dismantled much the Roman Republic's Constitution, concentrating power in his own hands as Dictator for Life.
 His death in 44 BC at the hands of Brutus and Cassius lead to a civil war which Caesar's great nephew Octavian won.
 Octavian Caesar was given the title Augustus, the revered one, in 27 BC was Rome's first Emperor in all but name.
 In future all Roman leaders would call themselves Imperator Caesar Augustus and then their own name; Imperator, which means military general, is where we get the English word Emperor.

 The emperors built many buildings around the city to ensure their names and those of their family would be remembered.
 These include the Pantheon, much of the Roman Forum, the Colosseum, Piazza Navona, the theatre of Marcellus among many other buildings.

 Roman Catholic phase: Circa 800 AD to 1870 AD